krunen/qwe/README.md

-# qwe
+# Qwe

-Qwe - a pure perl6 editor/IDE
+A pure Perl 6 editor / IDE

+I don't know what the TLA QWE stands for, but it's probably something funny.